 - fail a required course in the winter term; or

 - are suspended due to poor academic performance in the winter term.

 These students may petition the Academic Standings Committee to participate in the May commencement ceremony.
 Due to tight timelines surrounding commencement, students must contact the Registrar’s Office within 24 hours of the “final grades due date” for the deadline to submit a petition.
 If this timeline is not met, the student may be allowed to participate; however, the student’s name may not be included in the program.

 Conferral Date on Transcript

-Northland College has three conferral (graduation) dates per year, which coincide with the last day of the fall (December), spring (May), and summer (August) semesters.
+Northland College has three conferral (graduation) dates per year, which coincide with the last day of the fall (December), spring (May), and summer (August/September) semesters.
 Students who were granted an incomplete in a class during their final semester will have six months to complete the work.
-Upon completion and submission of the grade by the instructor to the Registrar’s Office, the conferral date that coincides with the student’s last semester will be applied to the transcript.
+Upon completion and submission of the grade by the instructor to the Registrar’s Office, the first conferral date after completion of the incomplete will be applied to the transcript.
 If a student does not complete the work or the grade is not submitted to the Registrar’s Office within the required six months, the student will be required to repeat the course.
 Upon completion of the course, the appropriate conferral date will be applied.